aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/cellformat/fittext/_index.md

 title: CellFormat.FitText
 linktitle: FitText
 second_title: Aspose.Words for .NET API Reference
-description: CellFormat property.
+description: CellFormat FitText property.
 If true fits text in the cell compressing each paragraph to the width of the cell in C#.
 type: docs
 weight: 30
 url: /net/aspose.words.tables/cellformat/fittext/